 In the New Zealand version Lorde is a sleepy-eyed, lion-maned heroine – but hers is more a cameo role.
 The camera slowly pans the near-empty bedrooms and living rooms of teenage boys, shadow boxing the afternoon away.
 It’s listless, frustrated and dreamy all at once.
 Within 24 hours of being loaded the video received 100,000 hits.

 ‘Royals’ became an international crossover hit, topping charts across the globe.

 The success of ‘Royals’ grew exponentially.
 Lorde’s name was peppering Twitter feeds, and pop’s A-list, always twitchy about missing the next wave, were quick to add their praise.
-Her first “paying” gig as Lorde, pop star, was at the tiny Mighty Mighty bar: a tiny, dearly departed venue in Wellington.
-Tickets reportedly sold out in 73 seconds; on the night, for the 140 people who packed the place, there was a sense of watching an important moment in New Zealand pop history unfold.
+Her first “paying” gig as Lorde, pop star, was at the tiny Galatos bar in Auckland on 9 May 2013.
+The following night came another one, in the Mighty Mighty bar: a cosy, dearly departed venue in Wellington.
+Tickets for the Wellington reportedly sold out in 73 seconds; on the night, for the 140 people who packed the place, there was a sense of watching an important moment in New Zealand pop history unfold.

 ‘Royals’ became an international crossover hit, topping charts across the globe and making her the youngest solo artist to achieve a No.1 in the US Billboard Hot 100 since 1987 when shopping-mall teenage sensation Tiffany held the spot.
 The last time a New Zealand pop act hit No.1 in the US was 1996, when OMC’s singular ‘How Bizarre’ swept the world.
 But Lorde’s story would be as far removed as possible from OMC’s thwarted potential.
 With this achievement alone, Lorde was already in a select group of New Zealand musicians.